infocyph/LocalDock/README.md

 >2.
 Don't state both apache & nginx in COMPOSE_PROFILES.
 >3.
 Domain(s) should be available in the hosts file `<your_ip>    <your_domain>`.

+## Prerequisites (Docker)
+Install docker on your system first.
+If you already have docker installed, you can skip this step.
+- To install on Linux, it is recommended to use [Docker Engine](https://docs.docker.com/engine/install/).
+- To install on other OS, use [Docker Desktop](https://docs.docker.com/desktop/) (although you can also install this on linux as well).

 ## The directory structure

 For using your projects with this, by default you should arrange your projects structure as follows,